xyamzw/docs/docs/config/style.md

 ### **Logo**

 The logo is displayed in the upper left corner of the page.
-The default is the `AList logo`.
+The default is the `OpenList logo`.

 - You can set two different ones at night and during the day, one link per line